Goldstream Provincial Park: Goldstream Trestle

 There is a railway bridge, known locally as Goldstream Trestle (also Niagara Trestle or Niagara Creek Trestle) but officially as Niagara Canyon Bridge by the railway, that borders the park on the west side of the highway.
 The trestle is clearly indicated on the park map past the westernmost tip of the 'Gold Mine Trail'.

 From the route there are views of Mount Finlayson to the east; however, the bridge itself is part of the Island Rail Corridor, a dormant rail line.
 While the trestle is noted on the map, it is not considered a part of the park's official trail system.
-The Goldstream Trestle is private property, the railway and its structures (bridges and tunnels) are not to be accessed by the public.
-Anyone other than Railway Personnel who is actively accessing the trestles or any railway property is Trespassing under the Railway Safety Act.
+The Goldstream Trestle is private property; the railway and its structures (bridges and tunnels) are closed by the public.

 Until 2021, the Goldstream Trestle was a popular attraction in the Greater Victoria area for those looking to enjoy the captivating scenery and refreshing scents of nature.
 After multiple suicides in the area, permanent barriers were installed on either sides of the trestle to restrict access.
-Still the trestle (bridge), railway tracks and railway tunnel are private property and are not to be climbed upon by park users.